nisha27edu/nisha27edu/README.md

 ## About Me
  👋 Hi, I'm Nisha Revankar
  - 🎓 Graduate Engineer @SDSU
- - 🌱 I'm interested in embedded systems and machine learning, with prior experience in the automotive industry focused on software integration and controller design.
+ - 🌱 I'm interested in embedded systems and machine learning, also have a prior experience in the automotive industry focused on software integration and controller design.

 ## 🎓 Education
 - Bachelor’s Degree in Electrical and communication engineering